 If a slow fade-out approach does not work, then talk things out.
 Let your friend know that you have outgrown each other, and that it's better for everybody if you stay in touch occasionally.
 Prepare a script about how to handle the situation if your friend gets angry or hurt.

-Talk honestly with your friend if you want to end the friendship © shutterstock/fizkes
+Talk honestly with your friend to end the friendship © shutterstock/fizkes